kappazeta/cm-vsm/README.md

 cget install
 ```

-To configure the project press `ctrl+shift+p` in Visual Studio Code and run:
+To configure the project press `Ctrl + Shift + P` in Visual Studio Code and run:
 ```
 >CMake: Configure
 ```
 If CMake cannot find `CMakeLists.txt`, navigate to it manually or reopen vsm folder as a project.

-To build the project press `ctrl+shift+p` in Visual Studio Code and run:
+To build the project press `Ctrl + Shift + P` in Visual Studio Code and run:
 ```
 >CMake: Build
 ```

-To debug the project set a breakpoint, press `ctrl+shift+p` in Visual Studio Code and run:
+To debug the project set a breakpoint, press `Ctrl + Shift + P` in Visual Studio Code and run:
 ```
 >CMake: Debug
 ```

-To avoid #include errors caused by IntelliSense, press `ctrl+shift+p` in Visual Studio Code and run:
+To avoid #include errors caused by IntelliSense, press `Ctrl + Shift + P` in Visual Studio Code and run:
 ```
 C/C++: Edit configurations (UI)
 ```